Is Tinnitus From Post-Nasal Drip A Cause For Concern?

 Treatments for post-nasal drip run the gamut, from at-home remedies that can be completed easily, to medications.
 The most common recommendations for post-nasal drip treatment include the following:

 • Exposure to steam, taking a warm shower, or drinking warm beverages like broth or tea.
-These are all common home remedies, but are intended to relieve symptoms rather than directly address a bacterial infection or more serious issue.
+These are all common home remedies, but are intended to relieve symptoms rather than directly address a bacterial infection or more serious issue affecting the nasal passages.

 • Using a humidifier.
-Again, this can help with post-nasal drip that is ot directly related to an actual infection, but is due more to allergies or other non-infectious causes.
+Again, this can help with post-nasal drip that is not directly related to an actual infection, but is due more to allergies or other non-infectious causes.

 • Nasal irrigation.
 Nasal irrigation is accomplished by essentially “flushing” the sinuses, most often with a saline solution.
-This can help ease some pressure on the mucous membranes and support a healthier level of secretion.
+This can help ease some pressure on the mucous membranes and support a healthier level of secretion, thereby decreasing the likelihood of experiencing ear pressure and subsequent damage to the ear drum.

 • Medication or decongestants such as antihistamine, oral decongestant, or guaifenesin.
-Depending on the cause, doctors may prescribe or suggest medications and decongestants, though more intense cases may require nasal corticosteroids.
+Depending on the cause, doctors may prescribe or suggest medications and decongestants, though more intense cases may require nasal corticosteroids to effectively relieve sinus pressure.

 • Sleeping propped up on pillows.
 By sleeping propped up on pillows, you can help mucus flow in a steadier, slower manner, and ease the effects of post-nasal drip.